Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 From this point in the guide it is possible to go two different routes as explained in the summary.

-The [Preffered](https://zy0d0x0.github.io/Rooting%20HIROYASU%20HI-B8%20Zello%20PoC%20FM%20Walkie%20Talkie#file-system-modification-preferred-method) method requires no root on the device but a linux operating system to make edits to the radios filesystem which does not cause any security mechninism to kick in and the boot times are not efftect.
+The [Prefered](https://zy0d0x0.github.io/Rooting%20HIROYASU%20HI-B8%20Zello%20PoC%20FM%20Walkie%20Talkie#file-system-modification-preferred-method) method requires no root on the device but a Linux Operating System to make edits to the radios file system which does not cause any security mechanism to kick in and the boot times are not efftect.

 The Second slow booting method with soft root access, follow along below.